jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     FAILED tests/test_magic.py::TestMagic::test_failure - AssertionError: True is not false
     ================================= 1 failed in X.YZs ===================================

-  then I change it back to :doc:`False </data_structures/booleans/booleans>` to make it pass with the terminal responding to each change
+  then I change it back to :doc:`False </data_structures/booleans/booleans>` to make it pass

   .. tip:: press ``ctrl`` + ``c`` on the keyboard in the terminal when you want to stop the tests